isaiahnixon/blog/content/blog/sheets-and-python/index.md

 # The Problem

-You need somewhere centralized, accessible, and visually digestible to store data that you're processing or collection with a Python script.
+You need somewhere centralized and human-readable to store data that you're processing or collecting with a Python script.

 # The Solution